RADON TESTING FOR HOME AND COMMERCIAL BUILDINGS IN KELOWNA, VERNON, PENTICTON & KAMLOOPS

 Why Test Radon Levels?

 When Radon escapes from the bedrock into the outdoor air, it is diluted to such low concentrations that it poses a negligible threat to health.
-However, if a building is built over bedrock or soil that contains uranium, Radon gas can be released into the building through cracks in foundation walls and floors, or gaps around pipes and cables; causing significant health risk!
+However, if a building is built over bedrock or soil that contains uranium, Radon gas can be released into the building through cracks in foundation walls and floors, or gaps around pipes and cables, causing significant health risk!
+That’s why it is recommended that every building goes through residential or commercial radon testing.
+Health Canada recommends that only long-term Radon test(s) of at least 90 days be used.
+Shorter term tests are not nearly as accurate.

 Canadians are Living and working in homes and buildings with Radon Levels